top of page

 Collegiate Shag was one of the most popular dance styles in the 1930s.
 A rather easy dance to pick up, you could find localized versions of this dance at most little town dances throughout the country in the 1930s.
 Fast paced and energetic, characterized by hops and kicks, Shag was incredibly popular with the college crowd back in the day.

-This intro class will focus on the basic steps and patterns of double rhythm Shag, the most popular style of shag danced today.
+This intro class will focus on the basic steps and patterns of double rhythm 6-count Shag, the most popular style of shag danced today.

 The Charleston was a dance that started in our very own city around 1923!
 Associated with the flappers of the era, this dance craze took the world by storm, becoming one of the most recognizable things associated with the Jazz era and Roaring Twenties.